handrews/OpenAPI-Specification/src/oas.md

 ### Schema Object

 The Schema Object allows the definition of input and output data types.
 These types can be objects, but also primitives and arrays.
-This object is a superset of the [JSON Schema Specification Draft 2020-12](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html).
+This object is a superset of the [[JSON-Schema-2020-12|JSON Schema Specification draft 2020-12]].
 The empty schema (which allows any instance to validate) MAY be represented by the boolean value `true` and a schema which allows no instance to validate MAY be represented by the boolean value `false`.

-For more information about the keywords, see [JSON Schema Core](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html) and [JSON Schema Validation](https://www.ietf.org/archive/id/draft-bhutton-json-schema-validation-01.html).
+For more information about the keywords, see [[JSON-Schema-2020-12|JSON Schema Core]] and [[JSON-Schema-Validation-2020-12|JSON Schema Validation]].

 Unless stated otherwise, the keyword definitions follow those of JSON Schema and do not add any additional semantics; this includes keywords such as `$schema`, `$id`, `$ref`, and `$dynamicRef` being URIs rather than URLs.
 Where JSON Schema indicates that behavior is defined by the application (e.g. for annotations), OAS also defers the definition of semantics to the application consuming the OpenAPI document.